MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-record-routing-config-using-solutions.md

 Take the following steps to migrate intake rules and record workstreams from the source environment to the destination environment.

-1. Create a solution to export configurations from the source organization for record routing workstreams.
+1. Create a solution to export configurations from the source environment for record routing workstreams.
 1. Add the required records to the solution using the **Add existing button** in the command bar.
 1. Select the **Work Stream (msdyn_liveworkstream)** table.
 Related records from the following tables are automatically added to the solution:
    - Capacity Profile (msdyn_capacityprofile) – new records must be migrated using Configuration Migration Tool